 Factbox: German "traffic light" coalition seen as most likely

-Sept 23 (Reuters) - Germany faces months of tough negotiations to form a coalition government after the federal election on Sunday, with three parties set to need to team up to clear the threshold of 50% of all seats in the Bundestag after the vote.
+Sept 27 (Reuters) - Germany faces months of tough negotiations to form a coalition government after the federal election on Sunday, with three parties needing to team up to clear the threshold of 50% of all seats in the Bundestag after the vote.

 Here is a summary of the most likely coalitions and some of the compromises that will be necessary to reach agreement.